samderlust/bdd_flutter/README.md

 - `@disableReporter`:
   - Disable the reporter for the tests in the feature
   - apply to feature
-- `@ignore`:
-  - Ignore the feature from code generator
-  - apply to feature

 decorators can be used at the feature, scenario level.
 The lower the level, the more specific the decorator and it will override the upper level decorator.